tinyheero/survutils/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, or WARNINGs.
+There is 1 note from checking CRAN incoming feasibility reminding who is the maintainer (me).

 ## Downstream dependencies